Financial-Times/content-rw-neo4j/README.md

 All arguments are optional, they default to a local Neo4j install on the default port (7474), application running on port 8080, batchSize of 1024, graphiteTCPAddress of "" (meaning metrics won't be written to Graphite), graphitePrefix of "" and logMetrics false.

-NB: the default batchSize is much higher than the throughput the instance data ingester currently can cope with.

 ## Updating the model
 Currently we use a subset of the fields that we get from the Ingester but if more fields are needed to be pulled in then update the model.go